Brightline: Quiet zones

 Rules for quiet zones ("no train horn" areas) apply to all trains, both freight and passenger, and remove the legal duty of a train engineer to sound the horn.
-However, train engineers may still use the horn in such zones in emergency situations (such as when train nears a person or vehicle on the tracks).
+Train engineers may still use the horn in such zones in emergency situations, such as when train nears a person or vehicle on the tracks.

 Responding to citizen concerns about noise from increased use of horns, Brightline stated that it will work with local communities to implement quiet zones where possible.
 Federal law requires quiet-zone requests to originate from the local authority with jurisdiction over the roadway, not from the railroad company.

 In August 2014, the company announced a partnership with the Broward and Palm Beach Metropolitan Planning Organizations to implement quiet zones between the city of Hallandale Beach and 15th Street in West Palm Beach.
 In December 2014, the Miami-Dade Metropolitan Planning Organization approved funding to construct quiet zones between PortMiami and the northern Miami-Dade County line.

 The quiet zones were originally planned to be in place by the end of 2017, when Brightline was expected to become operational between Miami and West Palm Beach.
-Brightline started service on January 11, 2018, but various delays in constructing the quiet zones delayed their in-service date to sometime in March.
-Quiet zones went into effect in West Palm Beach on May 14, 2018, in Lake Worth on May 21, and in Boca Raton on May 30.
+Brightline started service on January 11, 2018, but delays in constructing the quiet zones delayed their in-service date to sometime in March.
+Quiet zones went into effect in May 2018 in West Palm Beach, Lake Worth, and Boca Raton.